destine/PathTracer/README.md

 * [LodePNG](http://lodev.org/lodepng), a PNG image decoder and encoder.

-Source code can be found in /LodePNG.
+The source code for the library can be found in /LodePNG.